Liver cirrhosis: symptoms, causes, treatment

-Cirrhosis of the liver is usually called a disease in which connective tissue grows with the subsequent formation of cicatricial changes.
-Lack of treatment of the pathology leads to the development of liver failure or liver cancer, as a result, after a couple of years, the patient may die.
-How long a patient will live with this disease depends on its stage, methods of drug therapy, compliance with preventive measures and the person's lifestyle.
+Liver cirrhosis is usually called a disease in which the growth of connective tissue occurs with the subsequent formation of scar changes.
+Lack of treatment for the pathology leads to the development of liver failure or liver cancer, which can result in the death of the patient within a couple of years.
+How long a patient will live with this disease depends on its stage, drug therapy methods, compliance with preventive measures and the person’s lifestyle.

 Causes of liver cirrhosis